goncharovdk/omniva/Design Notes.md

 - SQLite is used as a development database just to do it fast.
-In a real-world situation I'd use a real DB server.
+In a real-world situation I'd use a real DB server and different datatypes.
 - I added some tables, fields and indices to the database, but this is for illustration only, and far away from a real DB design.
 But it's no-nonsense though.